Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Applications

 \subsection{Global games}

+Global games, first studied by \citet{Carlsson1993}, offer a tractable model of many complex economic problems.
+Examples include currency attacks and bank runs, for which a player's payoffs depend on their own action, the actions of others, and some economic fundamental, summarised by state $\theta$.
+The distinguishing feature of global games is that, when $\theta$ is observable, there is a multiplicity of equilibria that is eliminated when, instead, each player only observes a private signal of $\theta$ (no matter how precise).

-A continuum of players decide whether to \emph{attack} a regime (e.g. a currency peg) or to \emph{abstain}.
-The attack is successful if and only if (strictly) more than $\frac{1}{2}$ of the mass of players attack.
-The value of a successful attack is $\theta-k$, where $\theta\sim U[0,1]$ is the state of the world and $k\in(0,1)$ is the cost of attacking.
-If an attack fails, attackers receive $\theta-k-c$ where $c\in(0,1)$ is the penalty for failure.
-We assume that $c+k\in(0,1)$.
-Abstaining yields the safe payoff of $0$.
+The particular variant of global games we study is most similar to that of \citet{Morris1998}.\footnote{ In \citet{Morris1998}, $\theta$ represents the strength of the regime --- the required mass of attacking players for regime change.
+In our version, it represents the direct value of attacking, regardless of whether or not the attack succeeds. } A continuum of players decide whether to \emph{attack} a regime (e.g. a currency peg) (action 1) or to \emph{abstain} (action 0).
+The attack is successful if and only if (strictly) more than $1/2$ of the mass of players attack.
+Attacking always yields an uncertain payoff $\theta$, uniformly distributed on $\Theta=[0,1]$, but, if it fails, attackers pay an additional penalty of $c\in (0,1)$.
+Abstaining yields the safe payoff of $k>0$.
+Note that, were $\theta$ known, attacking is strictly dominated if $\theta<\underline \theta:=k$ and it is strictly dominant if $\theta>\overline \theta:=k+c$.
+To avoid trivial cases, we assume $\underline \theta,\overline \theta \in (0,1)$.